Theresa Feola PT, WCS, PRPC

 Theresa Feola is a board-certified women’s health therapist.
-Her 34-year career has been dedicated to helping her clients maximize their potential and live the life they desire.
+Her almost 40 year career has been dedicated to helping her clients maximize their potential and live the life they desire.

 Theresa began in pelvic floor therapy in the late 90s.
 She worked at Chester County hospital inpatient and later worked in pelvic health outpatient from 2000 to 2009.
-In 2009, she joined Empower Physical Therapy, and in 2020, she founded The Pelvic Room.
+In 2009, she began treating pelvic health clients exclusively at an outpatient practice, and in 2020, she founded The Pelvic Room.

 Theresa also co-founded the Perinatal Partners Network which helps perinatal women find the resources and practitioners they need.
 Theresa was a member of the APTA Academy of Pelvic Health Inclusivity Diversity Equity Access Committee to expand the accessibility of pelvic treatment of health for everyone.
 She was a presenter at the APTA Academy of Pelvic Health Fall Symposium to provide support and education using evidence-based practices in conventional as well as traditional and complementary medicine.

 Theresa is fellow of the Integrative Pain Science Institute and has taught courses in pelvic health at West Chester University.
-She gives talks and workshops on pelvic health at Burn Boot Camp in Exton; the West Chester Women’s Multisport Club; the YMCA; and the 8th annual Harcum College PTA Clinician Appreciation Day.
+She was also a guest lecturer for Drexel Medical School OB/GYN Residents.
+Theresa gives talks and workshops on pelvic health at Burn Boot Camp in Exton; the West Chester Women’s Multisport Club; the YMCA; and the 8th annual Harcum College PTA Clinician Appreciation Day.
+In addition, Theresa volunteers at Community Volunteers in Medicine (CVIM), West Chester Pa treating working women who are non/underinsured.
+She is working to develop a larger pelvic program at CVIM.

 My journey into pelvic PT began with sports medicine.
 I loved working with female athletes and helping rehab women who had been pregnant.
 It was my gynecologist who encouraged me to build on my sports medicine knowledge and take a course about pelvic PT.